Skyscanner/backpack/packages/bpk-component-nudger/README.md

 #### increaseButtonLabel

 Increase button label - This is the label that will be read out when screen reader users tab to the increase button.
 Make sure you use a descriptive label like "Increase number of adults"

+#### title, subtitle, icon

+Title, subtitle and icon together make up the label for the nudger.
+This label will be read aloud as a whole by screen readers.
+They all are optional props, however, if you wish to use a label then you will need to pass a title as the label will not work without it.

 ### Theme Props